 This is a recreation managed preserve

 Benton Hollow was donated by Henry H. Huffnagle in 1996.
-In 2017, Ferncliff Wildflower and Wildlife Preserve was recognized as a National Natural Landmark because of the old-growth forest that has been maintained here.
+In 2017, Ferncliff Wildflower and Wildlife Preserve was recognized as a National Natural Landmark by the Old Growth Forest Network because of the old-growth forest that has been maintained here.
 There are wildflowers galore in spring.
 This preserve’s hillsides offer some of the best examples of River Hills woodland.
 Tulip trees, beeches, hemlocks, sweet birches, red, chestnut, and white oak, sycamore, sugar and red maple, ironwood, and the redbud.
 In the fall many groves of pawpaw yield succulent, edible fruit.
 You will also see rhododendron and mountain laurel in abundance.

 approximately 77.904 acres

 There is an unpaved road from Bald Eagle Road to the river which permits easy access for hikers, but is closed to motorized traffic.
 The locked gate at the entrance prevents vehicular traffic.
 The hike to the river is pleasant and comfortable.
 The total trail length is estimated at 1.4 miles round trip.

 Because it is a wildlife sanctuary, hunting, fishing, and horseback riding are prohibited.

 What to See & Do

 The beautiful wooded ravine formed by Barnes Run is a direct tributary of the Susquehanna River, main freshwater source of the Chesapeake Bay.